balovbohdan/react-localizer/README.md

         {props.children}
     </PageLoc>;
 ```
-Now we are ready to implement `Main.tsx` component that is root component for
+Now we are ready to implement multilanguage `Main.tsx` component that is root component for
 the _main_ page.
 Let's go.
 ```typescript
 // @pages/main/Main.tsx